Companies House Identity Verification Launch on 18 November 2025 – What You Need to Know

-The Companies House identity verification launch marks a pivotal moment in the UK’s corporate governance landscape.
-Scheduled for 18 November 2025, this change will require directors, people with significant control (PSCs), and others filing on behalf of companies to prove their identity through a secure process.
-The aim is simple but powerful: to ensure that the information on the public register is accurate, trustworthy, and resistant to fraudulent manipulation.
+The Companies House identity verification launch marks a major step in strengthening the UK’s corporate governance system.
+From 18 November 2025, directors, people with significant control (PSCs), and individuals filing information on behalf of companies will be required to verify their identity through a secure process.
+The purpose is to ensure that the public register remains accurate, reliable, and protected from fraud.

-The Companies House identity verification launch is a government initiative that will see individuals in key company roles prove their identity using official documents and approved processes.
-The verification will be carried out through GOV.UK One Login, an online platform designed to handle secure identification quickly and efficiently.
-This will allow Companies House to confirm that the people behind company filings are who they claim to be.
+The Companies House identity verification launch is a government-led initiative requiring individuals in key company roles to confirm their identity using approved documentation.
+Verification will be completed through GOV.UK One Login, a secure digital platform designed to handle identity checks efficiently.

 Who Must Verify Their Identity and When